jenkinsci/pull-request-monitoring-plugin/README.md

     [MonitoringDefaultAction](src/main/java/io/jenkins/plugins/monitoring/MonitoringDefaultAction.java) is automatically
     added to the `Run` and later available on the sidepanel of the run.

-2. Another to get an empty dashboard, add the following stage to your Jenkinsfile:
+2. Another way to get an empty dashboard, add the following stage to your Jenkinsfile:
     It is recommended to add the monitoring at the end of your pipeline, to ensure that other plugins such as static code analysis are performed first and that the actions that may be required are available.